 - Music Audition repertoire requirements and recorded audition formatting requirements

-An essay, portfolio, and letters of recommendation are required to apply to the above majors.
+A portfolio and letters of recommendation are required to apply to Design, Studio Art, and Visual Art Studies.
+An essay and letters of recommendation are required to apply to Art History.
 Please contact the Exchange Advisor for a detailed description of application requirements.

 Theatre and Dance

-Auditions and other docuemtns are required to apply to the above majors.
+A resume and letters of recommendation are required to apply to majors in Theatre and Dance.
+Some areas also require an audition, portfolio or interview.
 Please contact the Exchange Advisor for a detailed description of application requirements.

 Cockrell School of Engineering

 Cockrell School of Engineering relies on the Academic Information Form and submitted transcripts to determine whether they can accommodate students’ interests.
 Be sure to complete the Academic Information Form carefully.